Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 406.396.9468 (between 10 a.m. and 5 p.m.
 Mountain Time, Mon-Fri).

-Note: Please do not call after hours- however we will answer emails.
+Note: Please do not call after hours- try emailing instead.

 sales@montanararities.com